Frequently Asked Questions – Clinical Herbalism

 The current practice of clinical herbalism in the United States focuses on supporting wellness as opposed to fighting disease.
 The strength of botanicals lies in their capacity to support the body as it finds a healing path.
 In other words, herbs assist the body by “nudging” it back into balance.
 While they may sometimes take longer than pharmaceutical drugs to achieve maximum efficacy, the longer-term benefits are often more lasting because herbs act by helping the body help itself to heal.
 That is, herbs can assist in restoring innate physiological function such that the body can eventually ‘do it on its own’.
 Additionally, herbs are generally very safe* and have low-to-no side effects.

 6. What happens at an herbal consultation?

 The initial herbal consultation actually starts before we meet for the first time.
-Upon confirming your appointment, I will send you a comprehensive intake form, which will take between 30-40 minutes to complete.
+Upon confirming your appointment, I will send you a Zoom appointment link and a comprehensive intake form, which will take between 30-40 minutes to complete.
 Returning the completed form to me prior to the appointment will allow me to adequately prepare for our meeting.
-Once in the clinic, we will talk for 45-60 minutes.
+During the appointment, we will talk for 45-60 minutes.
 I will ask about a number of aspects of your life and your health, driven by your primary reason for coming to see me as well as the responses on your intake form.
 My goal is to get a complete picture of how you are doing overall, and where you need some support.